normalize() can now normalize by each well (norm_column = "well") as an

 will divide each of those experimental group rows of the seahorse table by the

-value of the experimental group in the input CSV.
+corresponding measure value of the experimental group in the input CSV.

 Similarly, if normalizing by well, each set of well rows is normalized by

-value of the well - the input normalization CSV
+the corresponding measure value of the well - the input normalization CSV

-must have a column for well
+must have a column for well instead of exp_group for every well in the

 Seahorse data.

-based on the minimum of the measure
+based on the minimum of the measure column of the input normalization data

-) (same as before).
+(norm_method = "minimum") (same as before).
 A normalization

-constant is calculated dividing each well or experimental group measure
+constant is calculated dividing each well or experimental group measure by

-the minimum measure
+the minimum measure.

 |exp_group | measure| norm_const| |:---------|-------:|----------:| |Group_1 | 30000| 6 | |Group_2 | 30000| 6 | |Group_3 | 5000| 1 | |Group_4 | 5000| 1 |